Why is Wink switching to a subscription service?

 Wink supports users in the United States and Canada.

-The original Wink Hub is available at Wink.com, Amazon.com, The Home Depot (in stores nationwide and online), and The Home Depot Canada (in stores nationwide and online) while supplies last.
+The original Wink Hub is available at Wink.com and partner retailers such as Amazon.com, The Home Depot, and The Home Depot Canada while supplies last.

-Wink Relay is available at Wink.com, Amazon.com, The Home Depot (in stores nationwide and online), and Home Depot Canada (in stores nationwide and online).
+Wink Relay is available at Wink.com and partner retailers such as Amazon.com, The Home Depot, and The Home Depot Canada while supplies last.

 How much does Wink cost?